gelatodigital/how-tos-12-web3auth-on-gelato/README.md

-# How To #1 on Gelato: Web3Auth FE inplementation
+# How To #1 on Gelato: Web3Auth FE implementation

-This project showcases a React implementation of how to use web3Auth On Gelato Raas.
+This project showcases a React implementation of web3Auth On Gelato Raas.

 ## Web3 App